Jaymon/Message/README.markdown

     $email_msg = new EmailMsg($interface);
     $email_msg->publish($msg);

-Now to process that message somewhere else:
+Now to process that message in another script somewhere else:

     $interface = new DropfileInterface();
     $interface->setHost('path/to/store/messages');